Skip to Content

 Client Context

-• Safety was managed as a compliance function, not an operational lever
+• Safety was managed primarily as a compliance function rather than an operational performance driver

-• Costs of incidents were poorly understood and underestimated
+• Incident costs were poorly understood and underestimated

-• Efforts were spread across too many initiatives with limited impact
+• Resources were spread across multiple initiatives with limited measurable impact

-• Systems were complex, time-consuming, and unevenly applied
+• Safety systems became increasingly complex, time-consuming, and inconsistently applied across regions

 Our Approach